grimmlab/transcriptional-translational-coupling/README.md

 'lsb_release -a' on a Ubuntu based system.

 ###  Dependencies and packages
-<p style='text-align: justify;'> In order to run thework please make sure that you have all the libaried install in your local machine.
+<p style='text-align: justify;'> In order to run thework please make sure that you have all the libaries install in your local machine.
 Without these the workflow will fail to run. </p>

-- python3: libraries (pickle,urlli, BeautifulSoup, pandas, numpy, seaborn, json  etc --> please make sure that all the libries in the code are already installed)
+- python3: libraries (pickle,urlli, BeautifulSoup, pandas, numpy, seaborn, json  etc --> please make sure that all the libraries in the code are already installed)
 - git

 ## How to run the pipeline